 1. The ball whirls in a circle.
-Since the string is 2 ft long, the radius of the circle is 2.
-The position function $\vec{r}(t) = \langle 2\cos t, 2\sin t \rangle$ describes a circle with radius 2, centred at the origin, but makes a full revolution every 2π seconds, not two revolutions per second.
+Since the string is 2ft long, the radius of the circle is 2.
+The position function $\vec{r}(t) = \langle 2\cos(t), 2\sin(t) \rangle$ describes a circle with radius 2, centered at the origin, but makes a full revolution every 2π seconds, not two revolutions per second.
 We modify the period of the trigonometric functions to be 1/2 by multiplying t by 4π .
 The final position function is thus